SchwarzIT/onyx/apps/showcase/content/en/components/08.navigation/table-of-contents/index.md

 ### Basic

-We recommend to position the table of contents on the right of the content with a minimum width of 8rem and a maximum width of 15rem.
-It should also be fixed so it does not scroll with the page content.
-The links are highlighted as active automatically based on the current link and scroll position (requires [headline](/components/navigation/headline) components inside the page content with the corresponding hash).
+The table of contents should be on the right of the content with a minimum width of `8rem` and a maximum width of `15rem`.
+It should also use `position: fixed`, so it does not scroll with the page content.
+The links are highlighted as active automatically based on the current link and scroll position (requires [headline](/components/navigation/headline) components inside the page content with a matching [hash](/components/navigation/headline#hash) property).

 :component-example{name="Basic" layout="fullWidth"}